 Figure 16.
-Number and type of CSA offences per year in England and Wales, 2004/5-2015/16
+Number and type of CSA offences per year in England and Wales, 2004/5-2016/17

-Source: ONS, Crime in England and Wales, year ending December 2016.
+Source: ONS, Crime in England and Wales, year ending December 2016; Home Office Police recorded crime open data tables, updated 25 January 2018.
 All figures are presented from April to March.
 Police recorded crime includes non-recent offences.
 ONS note to accompany figures: "The Sexual Offences Act 2003, introduced in May 2004, altered the definition and coverage of sexual offences.
 Prior to year ending March 2010, a small number of offences continued to be recorded relating to offences repealed by the Sexual Offences Act 2003.
-While these may have been legitimately recorded for offences committed prior to May 2004 it is also possible that some may have been recorded in these old categories in error, so any changes based on small numbers should be interpreted with caution."
+Whilst these may have been legitimately recorded for offences committed prior to May 2004 it is also possible that some may have been recorded in these old categories in error, so any changes based on small numbers should be interpreted with caution."
 Figures from 2005-2010 in the graph thus under-represent CSA offences.

-The increase in overall recorded crime is reflected also in the CSA crime rate per 1,000 child population (under 16) (see Figure 17).
-In 2004/5 the police recorded 1.7 CSA offences per 1,000 children aged under 16; by 2015/6 the rate had increased to 4.9 CSA offences recorded per 1,000 children.
-The rate of CSA offences per 1,000 children has more than doubled in the past four years.
+The increase in overall recorded crime is reflected also in the CSA crime rate per 1,000 child population (see Figure 17).
+The rate of CSA offences per 1,000 children was relatively stable for a long period, but has more than doubled in the past four years.
+In 2004/5 the police recorded 18,105 CSA offences (equivalent to 1.7 CSA offences per 1,000 children aged 0-15), and this remained at a similar level until around 2012/13 when it started to increase.
+By 2016/17, the number of CSA offences had increased to over 65,000 (equivalent to 5.9 CSA offences recorded per 1,000 children).